Status: Uncommon regular spring and fall migrant east, rare casual elsewhere.

 Although migrants presumably pass through Nebraska on a regular basis, there were only 17 reports prior to 2013.
 Since 2013, however, Smith’s Longspurs have been found with some regularity at native prairie remnants at Pawnee Prairie WMA, Pawnee Co and Spring Creek Prairie, Lancaster Co.
 There are no spring reports away from the east.

-Although regular wintering occurs north on the Great Plains only to extreme south-central Kansas, there are rare reports during winter in the Flint Hills (Thompson et al 2011), and there are several dates earlier than those listed above that suggest earlier arrival in recent years and possibly a northward shift in the wintering range.
-Six of these nine reports are since 2008: 1 Feb 2012 adult male Custer Co, 5 Feb 1959 Nemaha Co, 12 Feb 1988 four at Pawnee Lake, Lancaster Co (Mollhoff 1989), 21 Feb-6 Mar 2016 up to nine at Spring Creek Prairie, 2 Mar 2008 Thurston Co, 1-3 on 4-9 Mar 2017 at Spring Creek Prairie, six on 13 Mar 2016 at Berg Prairie, Nemaha Co, 21 Mar 1963 Webster Co, and 21 Mar 2016 Antelope Co.
+Although regular wintering occurs north on the Great Plains only to extreme south-central Kansas, there are rare reports during winter in the Flint Hills (Thompson et al 2011), and there are several dates earlier than those listed above that suggest earlier arrival in Nebraska in recent years and possibly a northward shift in the wintering range (see also late fall dates).
+Six of these nine reports are since 2008: 1 Feb 2012 adult male Custer Co, 5 Feb 1959 Nemaha Co, 12 Feb 1988 four at Pawnee Lake, Lancaster Co (Mollhoff 1989), 21 Feb-6 Mar 2016 up to nine at Spring Creek Prairie, 2 Mar 2008 Thurston Co, 1-3 on 4-9 Mar 2017 at Spring Creek Prairie, 11-12 Mar 2021 Spring Creek Prairie, up to six 12-13 Mar 2016 at Berg Prairie, Nemaha Co, 21 Mar 1963 Webster Co, and 21 Mar 2016 Antelope Co.